briankoser/sfc-listeners-guide/episodes/0067-its-time-for-sci-fi-news.md

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/06/episode-67-its-time-for-sci-fi-news/#t=27:43">27:43</a>
-  <span class="quote-context tag is-size-6">Daniel says that when you think of superheroes, you think of DC's iconic heroes like Superman, Batman, Wonder Woman, and Aquaman.</span>
+  <span class="quote-context is-size-6">Daniel says that when you think of superheroes, you think of DC's iconic heroes like Superman, Batman, Wonder Woman, and Aquaman.</span>
   <q class="matt">You know who thinks of Aquaman?
 Fish.
 And fish can't talk.
 And fish don't pay to see movies, Daniel.</q>
 </div>